17 May R60-billion held for mines that are never closed

 The total figure set aside for rehabilitation country-wide is likely to be several billion higher, taking into account that the Northern Cape office provided incomplete data and the Western Cape provided no information.

-Analysis of the data received through PAIA, as well as information made public via a question in Parliament, shows that 821 closure certificates were issued across the country between 2011 and 2016.
-There are three types of mining licences available – prospecting rights, mining permits for up at 5ha, and larger mining rights – and all but 44 of the granted closure certificates went to prospecting rights, small mining permits, or mining rights for road work.
+Analysis of the data received through PAIA, as well as information made public via a question in Parliament, shows that 803 closure certificates were issued across the country between 2011 and 2016.
+There are three types of mining licences available – prospecting rights, mining permits for up at 5ha, and larger mining rights – and all but 27 of the granted closure certificates went to prospecting rights, small mining permits, mining rights for road works or unlisted sites.

-Of those, 38 were granted in the Western Cape, a province that has no gold, coal or platinum group metals mines.
-The remaining six were granted in Free State, the Northern Cape and North West.
+Of those, 20 were granted in the Western Cape, a province that has no gold, coal or platinum group metals mines.
+The remaining seven were granted in Free State, the Northern Cape and North West.

 Nearly 6,000 derelict and ownerless mines being studied by the Council for Geoscience and rehabilitated by Mintek were abandoned before the rehabilitation regulations took effect in May 2004, so the tens of billions of rand needed for cleanup of those mines cannot come from current financial provisions.